tholonia/iching_cli/book/v2/markdown/hexagram_05.md

 Each time his chisel met stone, a flood of uncertainties washed over him.
 Was he liberating the form or merely imposing his will upon raw potential?
 Days passed in quiet contemplation, and Karel’s inner world was a chaotic swirl of conflicts and aspirations.

 His work was marked by painstaking formation.
-Every chip away from the block conjured an unknown becoming reality—a balance between control and release, form and abstraction.
+Every chip away from the block conjured an unknown becoming reality, a balance between control and release, form and abstraction.
 As his hands echoed with the rhythms of creation, the ideal form began to manifest, an affirmation of his intentions.

 Hours bled into each other, and with each passing moment, mastery was near.
 His spiritual connection with the marble deepened as misgivings transformed into certainty.

-When finally the figure stood revealed—a testament of resilience and vision—Karel saw not only the sculpted perfection but a reflection of his journey.
+When finally the figure stood revealed, a testament of resilience and vision, Karel saw not only the sculpted perfection but a reflection of his journey.
 Transcendence lay in his stillness, not in the chisel’s severity, for art was but a glimpse into the untamed wilderness of the self.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Birth of Vision</i> - Karel's first strike of the chisel reflects a nascent energy, where potential and hesitation coexist. <i>Moving line</i> - Changing from yang to yin could diffuse initial enthusiasm, inviting Karel to pause and reconsider, thus fostering depth and foresight.</li></ul>